On a Conjecture of Rapoport and Zink: Introduction

-In this article we contribute to the conjecture in the situation where $G$ has a representation $\rho$ such that all Hodge-Tate weights of $\rho\circ\mu$ are $n-1$ and $n$ for some integer $n$.
-We construct an intrinsic open $\breve E$-analytic subspace $\breve\CF_b^0$ of $\breve\CF_b^{wa}$ and the universal local system on $\breve\CF_b^0$.
+We further contribute to the conjecture in the situation where $G$ has a faithful representation $\rho$ such that all Hodge-Tate weights of $\rho\circ\mu$ are $n-1$ and $n$ for some integer $n$.
+Namely, we construct an intrinsic open $\breve E$-analytic subspace $\breve\CF_b^0$ of $\breve\CF_b^{wa}$ (Theorem~\ref{Thm2.1}) and the universal local system on $\breve\CF_b^0$ (Theorem~\ref{ThmDOR}).
 We conjecture that $\breve\CF^0_b$ is connected (Conjecture~\ref{Conj5.3c}) and equals the largest possible $\breve\CF_b^a$ as above (Conjecture~\ref{Conj5.10}).
-The construction proceeds as follows.
+We provide some evidence for these conjectures in Section~\ref{SectConjectures}.
+The construction of $\breve\CF_b^0$ proceeds as follows.
 With any analytic point $\mu$ of $\breve\CF$ (these are the ones of which $\breve E$-analytic spaces consist; see Definition~\ref{DefAnalyticPoint}) we associate in Section~\ref{SectMinuscule} a $\phi$-module $\bM_\mu$ over the ring $\wt\bB^\dagger_\rig$ and we let $\breve\CF^0_b$ be the set of those $\mu$ for which $\bM_\mu$ is isoclinic of slope zero.
-The ring $\wt\bB^\dagger_\rig$, which is a kind of maximal unramified extension of the Robba ring, is defined in Section~\ref{SectFontaine'sRings} and the notion of $\phi$-modules is recalled in Section~\ref{SectPhiModules}.
-Our construction is inspired by Berger's~\cite{Berger04} construction which associates with any \emph{rigid analytic point} $\mu\in\breve\CF$ (the ones whose residue field $\CH(\mu)$ is \emph{finite} over $\breve E$) a $(\phi,\Gamma)$-module over the Robba ring.
-Due to the restriction to rigid analytic points Berger's approach works even without the above assumption on the Hodge-Tate weights.
+This explicit condition is approachable by combinatorial properties of the Newton slopes of $b$ as we exemplify by our computations in Example~\ref{Example6.4} and Theorem~\ref{Thm8.2}.
+The ring $\wt\bB^\dagger_\rig$, which is a kind of maximal unramified extension of the Robba ring, is defined in Section~\ref{SectFontaine'sRings}, and the notion of $\phi$-modules and their elementary properties are recalled in Section~\ref{SectPhiModules}.
+Our construction is inspired by Berger's~\cite{Berger08} construction which associates with any \emph{rigid analytic point} $\mu\in\breve\CF$ (the ones whose residue field $\CH(\mu)$ is \emph{finite} over $\breve E$) a $(\phi,\Gamma)$-module over the Robba ring.
+Due to the restriction to rigid analytic points, Berger's approach works even without the above assumption on the Hodge-Tate weights.
 However, the techniques we use in Section~\ref{SectOpenness}, where we prove that $\breve\CF^0_b$ is an open $\breve E$-analytic subspace of $\breve\CF$, require in an essential way to work with $\breve E$-analytic spaces.
 These also have points whose residue field is not finite over $\breve E$.
 Moreover, they are topological spaces in the classical sense and we show that the complement $\breve\CF\setminus\breve\CF^0_b$ is the image of a compact set under a continuous map (Theorem~\ref{Thm2.1}).
 It is worth noting that this crude map is in fact only continuous and not a morphism of $\breve E$-analytic or rigid analytic spaces.
-The universal local system on $\breve\CF^0_b$ is constructed in Theorem~\ref{ThmDOR}.